EngrBlinx/altschool-cloud-exercises/LinuxProject/commands.md

 ## 1. `adduser`- This command adds a user
-This `adduser` command is the perl version of useradd the is interactive and user-friendly
+This `adduser` command is the Perl version of useradd which is interactive and user-friendly
 ![adduser](LinuxProject/adduser.png)

 ## 2. `date` - shows date
 This is the command that is used the show the current date and time
 ![date](data.png)

-## 3. `ping` - Checks sever connectivity
+## 3. `ping` - Checks server connectivity

 The `ping` command is used to check connectivity to the server
 ![ping command](ping.png)